 4.5 The NPPF states that Local Plans should be based on an up to date and robust evidence base.
-A large amount of evidence gathered to inform the aborted Making and Growing Places DPD will be used for the new Local Plan, although it will be updated to cover the extended Plan Period to 2036 as appropriate.
+A large amount of evidence gathered to inform the aborted Making and Growing Places DPD was used for the new Local Plan, although a significant amount of additional evidence has also been produced to reflect the extended Plan Period to 2036 as appropriate.